 Wichita Public Library Summer Reading Program

-Wichita Public Library’s summer reading program begins May 25, and registration will remain open until July 20.
-Prizes will be awarded through July 29.
+Wichita Public Library’s summer reading program “Oceans of Possibilities” begins May 31, 2022 and runs until July 28, 2022.

 - Baby Bookworms Start early to help encourage your child to develop a lifelong love of reading.
 The Baby Bookworm program is for kids 2 and under and has age-appropriate rewards and activities.
-Complete the activities with your little one and return your log before July 29, and your child will receive a board book, a rubber ducky, and coupons for free items at local businesses.
+You can also participate in the 1000 books before kindergarten program.

-You can get more information about all of the library’s reading programs at the link above, or just stop by your nearest local branch to sign up.
+You can get more information about all of the library’s reading programs at the link above.

 Barnes & Noble Summer Reading Kids in first- through sixth-grade can earn a free book by reading any eight books and recording them in reading journals available at the store or at the website.
 Bring the completed journal to a local Barnes & Noble between the dates given and your child can choose a free book from the specially selected titles.